Staying in Education until You’re 18

 Experience the working world

-However, if you have a family friend or relative who is able to support you work experience placement please chat to your curriculum staff.
+If you have a family friend or relative who is able to help you to find your own work experience placement, then please chat to your curriculum staff.

 At Leicester College we believe that age should not be a barrier to education.
 Whether you are wanting to enhance your career prospects, learn a new skill or simply study a subject you love, we give you the opportunity to do just that.